MGT-6203-Summer-2023-Edx/Team-6/README.md

 ## Research questions

 Our primary research question (RQ) was: What are the most important factors in ensuring that an airline passenger is satisfied?
-Other supporting research questions were:
+Other supporting research questions are detailed in the final report.
-- Does grouping variables by category (demographics, in-flight service quality, timeliness, and delays) provide additional insight?
-- Can we predict airline passenger satisfaction based on a limited set of factors?
-- Do characteristics that would imply a higher level of service (business class) result in higher levels of satisfaction?
-- Are there any noteworthy interactions that would affect the probability of a satisfied customer?

 ## Hypotheses